Voytovic/goit-js-hw-06/README.md

-# goit-js-hw-05
+# goit-js-hw-06

-This is my fifth JS homework.
+This is my sixth JS homework.